Keyboard shortcuts

 # Create user with read-only permissions

-ACL SETUSER radar-agent on >${SECURE_PASSWORD} \
+ACL SETUSER radar-collector on >${SECURE_PASSWORD} \

 +info +ping +config|get +client|list +memory|usage +latency \